-Coronavirus: JN.1 variant case tally rises to 511, highest infections recorded in Karnataka
+Coronavirus: JN.1 variant case tally rises to 511, highest number of infections in Karnataka

 India has reported 511 coronavirus cases of the JN.1 variant, PTI reported on Wednesday.

-The country recorded five deaths and 602 new cases of Covid-19 in 24 hours, ANI quoted the Union health ministry as saying on Wednesday.
+The country recorded five deaths and 602 new cases of Covid-19 between Tuesday and Wednesday, ANI quoted the Union health ministry as saying.
 The number of active cases stood at 4,440.

 The new JN.1 variant had been detected in 11 states and Union Territories till Tuesday.
 The highest number of cases of the new variant had been recorded in Karnataka at 199, followed by Kerala with 148 cases, the health ministry said.
 A total of 47 cases of JN.1 variant have been reported in Goa, 36 in Gujarat and 32 in Maharashtra.